lmoecher/my_projects/javascript/js_basics/primitives_value_types/README.md

 ### Output

-* Output is only displayed in Browser Console due to node not allowing the use of "prompt". "prompt" is needed for the user input.
-There is a way to uhave user inputs in node, it just uses a different method.
+* Output is only displayed in Browser Console due to node not allowing the use of "prompt".
+There is a way to have user inputs in node, it just uses a different method.
 For this application I used "prompt".

 ##### *Symbol* application prompting the user for a user ID